pytest-dev/pytest-django/docs/contributing.rst

 Continuous integration
 ----------------------

-`Travis`_ is used to automatically run all tests against all supported versions of Python, Django and different database backends.
+`GitHub Actions`_ is used to automatically run all tests against all supported versions of Python, Django and different database backends.

-The `pytest-django Travis`_ page shows the latest test run.
-Travis will automatically pick up pull requests, test them and report the result directly in the pull request.
+The `pytest-django Actions`_ page shows the latest test run.
+The CI will automatically pick up pull requests, test them and report the result directly in the pull request.